mrbohem/screen-tracker/README.md

 # screen-wire
-Laravel Livewire package for clone screen with the help of websocket
+Laravel Livewire package for clone screen with the help of websocket.